vincent2704/dungeon-masters-tracker/README.md

 ## Upcoming features
 1. Battle tracking
-    * Checkbox for death saving throws eligibility when adding an actor to battle (unchecked by default)
     * Modifying actors' HP before the battle
     * Adding/removing actors before the battle
     * Editing condition duration mid-fight